-If you’re looking to decorate your walls with something to personalize a room, try a name plaque.
-This allows you to create something with your saw that starts to take on three dimensions.
+If you want to decorate your walls with something to personalize a room, try a name plaque.
+This allows you to create something with your saw that takes on three dimensions.
 The plans are downloadable and printable from Jaimecostiglio.

 Your scroll saw can help you make a perfect Halloween decoration with these printable pumpkin patterns from Scrollsawer.
-The intricate designs pose a good challenge after you have some experience under your belt, and can lead you to make all kinds of holiday-related decorations.
+The intricate designs pose a good challenge after you have some experience, and they can lead you to make all kinds of holiday-related decorations.

 You can challenge yourself with this self-contained puzzle of Noah’s Ark.
 It’s not just a challenge for you to put back together, but making sure that it all fits together will test whether you’ve mastered your scroll saw.
 The printable pattern is available at Scrollsawer.

 Another pattern from Scrollsawer worth downloading, printing, and using is a freestanding VW Beetle puzzle.
-It’s one part decoration, one part quick workout for the mind.
-The great thing is that if you screw something up, no one will notice.
+It’s one part decoration and one part quick workout for the mind.
+The great thing is that no one will notice if you screw something up.
 It’s a puzzle, after all.

 As another in our line of holiday-inspired scroll saw projects, these filigree hearts will give you something to make your Valentine’s Day memorable.
 Or, with a little fake blood, maybe you’ll have a super-macabre Halloween decoration.
 Plans at Scrollsawer are downloadable and printable.

 Making a box with a scroll saw is as simple as cutting out the four sides and then the top and bottom.
-These plans, downloadable from Craftsmanspace, give you the template for one that looks pretty complicated, but generally easy to make.
+These plans, downloadable from Craftsmanspace, give you the template for one that looks pretty complicated but is generally easy to make.

 21. Bookends by Steve Good

 Add a little class to your mantel or standalone shelf with these bookends to keep a few old-looking tomes in place.
 Detailed instructions that you can print and use your scroll saw to cut are available from Steve Good.
-They even tell you what kind of wood to use and how thick to make it.
+They even tell you which wood to use and how thick to make it.

 Earlier, we shared printable plans for one basket from a single sheet of wood.
-Here’s a whole family of baskets with plans available for downloading from Scrollbench.
+Here’s a whole family of baskets with plans from downloading from Scrollbench.
 It’ll take a little more than a single sheet of wood, but the end product gives you a lot more storage space.

 Why bore yourself whenever you turn your lights on or off?
 These downloadable, printable frog-based switch topper plans from Steve Good can add a little bit of whimsy to the mundane.
 The best thing is that after you’ve mastered this and have the general idea down, you can freelance your own designs.

-A project as intricate and delicate as the insect itself, this intarsia butterfly is a good way to challenge both your skills handling a scroll saw and your ability to stay on task.
+As a project as intricate and delicate as the insect itself, this intarsia butterfly is a good way to challenge your skills in handling a scroll saw and your ability to stay on task.
 The downloadable, printable instructions from Scroll Saw Paradise make it as simple as following a pattern.

 If you like to keep close track of your tools, you might have them hanging from pegboards.
 It might also drive you just a little bonkers when they’re out of place.
 Using your scroll saw to cut patterns, downloadable from SunCatcherStudio, is a great way to stay on top of things.

 Why settle for boring shelf brackets when you can cut your own?
-This assortment of patterns, available for download and print from Craftsmanspace, gives you a wide variety to choose from.
+This assortment of patterns, available for download and print from Craftsmanspace, gives you a wide variety.
 They range from simple ones based on an L-support to downright complex ones that’ll have your guests wondering how they work.

 You can make homes for your avian friends with these printable, detailed plans from Scrollsaw.
-One thing that will challenge you is making sure that you have all four sides, the roof pieces and the floor cut to the right dimensions so they all fit together.
+One thing that will challenge you is ensuring that you have all four sides, the roof pieces, and the floor cut to the right dimensions, so they all fit together.